FazleRabbi-Web/daffodin-international-university/README.md

 # Daffodil International University

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](diuwebsitebyfazlerabbi.netlify.app).

-## Available Scripts
+## Its a university website

+>> You will get information about DIU.
+>> You can see DIU faculty member.
+>> You can information about graduation programs.

 In the project directory, you can run: